Where Description Ends: The Philosophical Foundations of the Ordered Patch Theory

 First, conscious experience is what it is like [2] to be a self-referential compression algorithm running under severe bandwidth constraints.
 The human observer processes roughly eleven million bits of sensory data per second.
 It is conscious of approximately fifty [7].
 Between those two numbers lies a compression ratio of roughly five orders of magnitude — a one-way informational bottleneck that defines the structure of everything we experience.

-Second, the “physical world” as we experience it is not an independent reality that the observer perceives from within.
-It is a render — a structural regularity within the compressed stream that the observer’s predictive model generates.
-Laws of physics, spatial geometry, the apparent solidity of objects — these are compression artifacts: features of the rendering algorithm, not features of the substrate being rendered.
+Second, OPT models the “physical world” as we experience it not as an independent reality the observer perceives from within, but as a render — a structural regularity within the compressed stream that the observer’s predictive model generates.
+Laws of physics, spatial geometry, the apparent solidity of objects — these are read as compression artifacts: features of the rendering algorithm, not features of the substrate being rendered.
 The substrate itself is a mathematical object of vastly greater complexity than the render suggests.

 I.2 The Three Identifications